The O2 UK SIM card gives you cheap calls and data access when visiting the United Kingdom and many European countries.

 You have a choice of a SIM card pre-activated on your choice of two different O2 Pay & Go tariffs.
 The best option will depend on the type of calls you plan on making and how much data access you need.
 Both of these O2 prepaid tariffs offer low-cost roaming when used in other European Union countries (although this may change if you're travelling after 31 December 2020).
 Overall an O2 SIM card on one of the Big Bundle plans is an excellent choice if you're visiting the UK and making side trips to Europe.

 |We now also sell a version of the O2 sim card where your inclusive call minutes can be used for international calls, including calls to Australia.
 Click here to read about the O2 sim card with international calls.|

 Call and data charges when using an O2 SIM card in the UK

 The O2 UK SIM card is great value if you’re visiting the UK.

-You have a choice of three tariffs:
+You have a choice of two tariffs: